 South America is one of the most expensive continents for travellers from Australia to get to.
 Luckily, the two direct flights from Australia are both operated by oneworld airlines, meaning you can use your Asia Miles to avoid spending a lot of cash on your ticket.

-If you’re based in Melbourne, you can take advantage of the new 3x weekly direct service to Santiago on LATAM from October 2017.
+If you’re based in Melbourne, you can now take advantage of the new 3x weekly direct service to Santiago on LATAM, which started in October 2017.

 If you’re based in Sydney, you have two options: you can either fly the direct Qantas service to Santiago, or if availability is hard to find, there is a one-stop option with LATAM with a two-hour layover in Auckland.